nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-6.md

     val stack = LinkedList<Node<T>>()
     val traversalList = mutableListOf<Node<T>>()

-    // Add first node
+    // Add first node.
     stack.push(root)

-    // Use stack to create breadth first traversal while (stack.isNotEmpty()) {
+    // Use stack to create breadth first traversal. while (stack.isNotEmpty()) {
         val currentNode = stack.pop()
         val depth = currentNode.depth

-        // If the currentNode key can't be found in the map, then insert it visitedMap[currentNode] = visitedMap[currentNode] ?: false
+        // If the currentNode key can't be found in the map, then insert it. visitedMap[currentNode] = visitedMap[currentNode] ?: false

         if (!visitedMap[currentNode]!!) {
-            // Push right child to stack FIRST (so this will be processed LAST) if (currentNode.rightNode != null)
+            // Push right child to stack FIRST (so this will be processed LAST). if (currentNode.rightNode != null)
                 stack.push(currentNode.rightNode!!.depth(depth + 1))

-            // Push left child to stack LAST (so this will be processed FIRST) if (currentNode.leftNode != null)
+            // Push left child to stack LAST (so this will be processed FIRST). if (currentNode.leftNode != null)
                 stack.push(currentNode.leftNode!!.depth(depth + 1))

-            // Mark the current node visited and add to traversal list visitedMap[currentNode] = true
+            // Mark the current node visited and add to traversal list. visitedMap[currentNode] = true
             traversalList.add(currentNode)
         }